 ART 370.
-Advanced Photography.
+Digital Photography for Design.
 3 hours.
 Sp.
+Even years.

 A course in advanced design and graphic approaches to digital photography emphasizing the materials, tools, hardware, software, techniques, and procedures used in preparing photographic and design solutions for dissemination and/or reproduction.
 Students will work with currently available hardware, software, and tools.
 A fee of \$35 is charged.
-Prerequisite: ART 130 2-D Design and ART 230 Digital Graphic Fundamentals or permission from the instructor, access to a manual single lens reflex, digital camera, 50 mm normal lens.
+Prerequisite: ART 130 2-D Design and ART 230 Digital Graphic Fundamentals or permission from the instructor, access to a manual single lens reflex, digital camera, and 50 mm normal lens.